 Take a scenic drive to the hinterland to experience the beautiful Spicers Tamarind Retreat at Maleny.
 The luxury lodge includes a multi-award-winning restaurant, The Tamarind, and also offers tailored cooking classes in their purpose-built cooking school.

-Take a private plane to the World Heritage listed Fraser Island, where you will be greeted by rangers who will guide you to exclusive parts of the island only accessible by them.
+Take a private plane to the World Heritage listed K'gari (formerly Fraser Island), where you will be greeted by rangers who will guide you to exclusive parts of the island only accessible by them.

 Venture into The Glass House Mountains

 The Glass House Mountains are listed on the Queensland and National heritage registers as a landscape of national importance due to the significance of the area to traditional owners - the Gubbi Gubbi people.
 Groups can take the 3 kilometres (1.8 miles) Mount Ngungun Summit walk for 360 degree views of this spiritual land.